OraoCodes/raai-improved/README.md

 - RLS policies allow users to read only their own data.
 - The MVP uses YouTube Data API v3 only (no Analytics API yet).
+- The app uses `youtube.force-ssl` scope to access video data and comments.
 - If refresh tokens are not returned, ensure you pass `access_type=offline` and `prompt=consent`, and your Google app is in testing or production with valid scopes.